The Warrior Leader Program

 - 2. Land Navigation Course (LNC) - Two days instruction in map reading, compass work, and daytime/nighttime terrain navigation lanes.

-- 3. FTX Simulation (FTX) - Three days experience in force-on-force wargaming involving small unit tactics in patrolling operations.
+- 4. Field Training Exercise (FTX) - Three days experience in force-on-force wargaming involving small unit tactics in patrolling operations.

 All Warriors are coached and mentored through this process.
 They are offered feedback assessment through one-on-one counselling interviews with cadre instructors and staff officers.